sleepypenguin763/Development/README.md

 ### Usability Principles Considered
 This is something that needs more improvement, especially since it is taking roughly 30seconds to initially load the page.
 However, this is hard to solve since the assignment requires everything to be on one page, so I was not able to implement pagination.
 However, the website is mostly user friendly in a sense that it is implemented using responsive designing principles.

+Now, there is a checkbox stating 'Show Flights with unknown route distance'.
+You might be confused about the difference between this and 'Hide unrecognized flights'.
+These are TWO DIFFERENT BUTTONS.
+Flights with valid/invalid callsign can have undefined routes, and this is independent of callsign/airline being recognizable.
+For instance, it is possible that we have some flight XXX where we know the operator of the aircraft but we do not know where the origin/destination is.
+In this case, we can not determine the route distance, and by unchecking the checkbox saying 'Show Flights with unknown route distance', it will remove from the list.

+> **Note**
+>
+> Unrecognized flights are defined as the following: a) if a flight has unknown callsign OR b) flight's operator is unknown.
+This filter will remove all private jets and ground vehicle(such as towing car) basically.

 ### Organization of Components
 Each component consists of the following: